magnusnordlander/silvia-pi/README.md

 ### If I feel like it
 * Pressure gauge
     * Sensata 116CP or 60CP seems like good choices, but hard to come by
+    * BDSensors DMP331P or DS200P could also be good choices
 * GraphQL API
 * React frontend